qclassified/cs646/sim4/ReadMe.md

     pcb.priority = burst time (in millisecond)
-    The one with lowest burst time will be pushed to top of min heap Line 399: Push PCB to ready queue/ priority queue/ min heap
+    The one with lowest burst time will be pushed to top of min heap Line 399: Push PCB to ready queue/ priority queue/ min heap Line 252 - 253: Get next PCB from ready queue until it is empty
 ```